git-j/z-fw/README.md

 ====

-php-zend inspired node "framework" for serving webpages in MVC style. z-fw Service
+php-zend inspired node "framework" for serving webpages in MVC style.

 start a zend-like enviroment that serves webpages

   npm install (installs jquery)
   npm start (runs the server)

-reloads controlle&view-files when a request is made can be customized and extended
+reloads controlle&view-files when a request is made. new controllers and views can be added easily without updating the server code can be customized and extended